raffaelespazzoli/backstage-demo/README.md

 5. create a Personal Access Token (PAT) with an account that is administrator to the chosen organization.
 6. create a GitHub application in this organization for the github action runner controller following the instructions [here](https://github.com/actions-runner-controller/actions-runner-controller#deploying-using-github-app-authentication).
 Store the ssh key pem in a file called `github_action_runner_app.pem`, it will be ignored by git.
 The callback url should be `https://github-action-runner.apps.${based_domain}`.
 The webhook secret is hardcoded to `ciao`.

-Create a client secret for each of the Oauth apps.
+Create a client secret for each of the OAuth apps.

 Create a file called `secrets.sh` and store it at the top of this repo, it will be ignored by Git.